-Stressing the importance and scope of quality assurance throughout a pharmaceutical organization can be a challenge to maintain a company-wide dedication to quality assurance for therapeutics and pharmaceuticals.
-When you have something that has the potential to drastically change lives, it can be hard not to do everything you can to get it to market quickly, and it can feel as though the quality assurance (QA) team is slowing down the process.
+It can be a challenge to maintain a company-wide dedication to quality assurance for therapeutics and pharmaceuticals.
+When you have a product that has the potential to drastically change lives, it’s hard not to do everything you can to get it to market quickly, and it can feel as though the quality assurance (QA) team is slowing down the process.

-However, it's important that everyone in your company understands how crucial QA is for the success of your product and the safety of your customers.
+However, it’s important that everyone in your company understands how crucial QA is for the success of your product and the safety of your customers.

 The pharmaceutical industry learned this hard lesson during the thalidomide disaster of the late 1950s.
-Thalidomide was given to pregnant mothers in the first trimester to help with morning sickness, and, as a result, 123,000 babies died in the womb, and over 24,000 children were born with thalidomide-related disabilities around the world.
+Thalidomide was given to pregnant mothers in the first trimester to help with morning sickness, and, as a result, 123,000 babies died in the womb, and over 24,000 children around the world were born with thalidomide-related disabilities.

-The US was spared from the worst of the disaster because FDA inspector Frances Kelsey was not satisfied that it was safe.
-She refused to approve the drug for use in the US and persisted in requesting additional clinical trial data and information.
+The US was spared from the worst of the disaster because FDA inspector Frances Kelsey was not satisfied that the drug was safe.
+She refused to approve it for use in the US and persisted in requesting additional clinical trial data and information.

 Thousands were devastated by thalidomide.
 Drug companies learned how important quality in manufacturing is, and Kelsey’s persistence laid the groundwork for more rigorous drug approval regulations worldwide.

-You can do your part to avoid another disaster by having a good understanding of the scope of quality assurance (QA) in the pharmaceutical industry.
-Ensure that your team understands your QA unit's responsibilities and expectations and that they work well with all branches of your business.
+You can do your part to avoid poor outcomes by having a good understanding of the scope of quality assurance (QA) in the pharmaceutical industry.
+Ensure that your team understands your QA unit’s responsibilities and expectations and that they work well with all branches of your business.

 Quality Assurance Touches Every Phase of the Product Lifecycle

 QA is involved in the planning, system governance, and process of every phase of the pharmaceutical business.
 QA professionals are trained in current good manufacturing practices (CGMP or GMP) to help ensure that your company remains compliant—meaning they’re responsible for defining and executing systems and processes across your company that ensure your goods and services meet all quality, efficacy, and safety requirements.

 Create a Quality Assurance Plan